neuml/txtai/docs/embeddings/index.md

 embeddings = Embeddings({"path": "sentence-transformers/nli-mpnet-base-v2"})
 ```

-The example above builds a transformers based embeddings instance.
+The example above builds a transformers-based embeddings instance.
 In this case, when loading and searching for data, a transformers model is used to vectorize data.

-The embeddings instance is [configuration driven](configuration) based on what is passed in the constructor.
-A number of different options are supported to cover a wide variety of use cases.
+The embeddings instance is [configuration-driven](configuration) based on what is passed in the constructor.
+Embeddings indexes store vectors and can optionally [store content](configuration#content).
+Content storage enables additional filtering and data retrieval options.

 ## Index

-After creating a new Embeddings instance, the next step is adding data to it.
+After creating a new embeddings instance, the next step is adding data to it.

 ```python
 embeddings.index([(uid, text, None) for uid, text in enumerate(data)])